rklymentiev/rklymentiev.com/content/post/computational-models-of-behavior-pt2/index.md

 <img src="params_trt.png"></img>

 To compare the parameters we will look at the **difference** between posterior distributions (CTR - TRT).
-If the proportion of values in the difference distribution is much higher (or much less) than 0.5, then the difference between the groups is credible.
+If the proportion of values in the difference distribution is much higher (or much less) than $\approx 0.5$, then the difference between the groups is credible.
 You can think about this in a way that if there was no effect of the treatment, then on average difference values would be centered around 0 and if not, then values would be much different than 0.
 We can also use the highest density interval (HDI) to address the uncertainty of the values.

 ### Learning Rate (Reward)